Alien Skulls? Not even close!

 But did the Maya simply see this as a social practice?
 Were they only defining themselves as common to a clan or family?

 Or were these body modifications a form of worship or a demonstration of piety to their gods?
 The Maize God is depicted in Maya art as having a slanted head and foliage for hair.
-The Maya ruler, K'inich Janaab' Pakal» imitates this as depicted on his sarcophagus lid and several busts, reliefs, and murals of him.
-The photos below show the Maize God on the top and Pakal on the bottom.
+As does the Maya ruler, K’inich Janaab’ Pakal, the ruler Erich von Daniken claimed was an “ancient astronaut” in his book, Chariots of the Gods?—he incorrectly attributed the design on the lid of Pakal’s sarcophagus as an “astronaut” in his ship’s chair, blasting off to space.
+Instead this is Pakal descending into Xibalba through the mouth of a serpent.
+Pakal is shown on his sarcophagus lid and several busts, reliefs, and murals as having a shaped cranium, slanted up and back.
+The photos below show the Maize God on the left and Pakal on the right.

-Women also based their appearance on the gods[2] and they made use of blue pigment, stylized hair, and large, obvious bits of jewelry.
+Women also based their appearance on the gods (Miller 2009) and they made use of blue pigment, stylized hair, and large, obvious bits of jewelry.

 If the Maya modified their appearance out of piety, they also did so out of vanity and were concerned with looking youthful, healthy and elegant.
 Pakal reached his 80s before dying, but every depiction of him, all the way to the end, shows him to be a young, vibrant man.